Skip to content

 Third-Party Notice

-If you maintain unencrypted computerized data that includes covered info on behalf of another entity, you must notify them without unreasonable delay following discovery of a breach.
+If you maintain unencrypted computerized data that includes covered information on behalf of another entity, you must notify it without unreasonable delay following discovery of a breach.
 Must cooperate by sharing relevant information about breach.

 Potential Penalties